-As is indicated under Recommendation 74, research is underway on the impacts of human activities on salmonid stocks, including the effects of low concentrations of pesticides problems caused by sedimentation.
-The Agency has also developed guidance on habitat restoration.
+As is indicated under Recommendation 74 (see page 23), research is underway on the impacts of human activities on salmonid stocks, including the effects of low concentrations of pesticides and problems caused by sedimentation.
+The Environment Agency has also developed guidance on habitat restoration.